[Jan 10, 2018, 8:49 PM]

 With the March completion of a LYNX Blue Line extension, Charlotte’s NoDa area joins the list of destination neighborhoods that visitors can reach without a car.
 The 9 new miles connect laid-back NoDa and lively South End by way of bustling Uptown with stops near breweries, restaurants, galleries, museums and other points of interest. www.lynxcharlotte.com

-Traveling to Raleigh by train becomes more amenable with the opening of the new Raleigh Union Station transportation hub in early 2018.
+Traveling to Raleigh by train becomes more amenable with the opening of the new Raleigh Union Station transportation hub this spring.
 Larger platforms, a canopy cover and dedicated tracks for passenger trains will improve the travel experience, and dining, retail and a civil hall connect travelers to lively downtown shops, restaurants and entertainment venues.
 The station is designed to meet future demand for intercity passenger rail, commuter rail, buses, taxis, bicycles and other forms of transportation. www.raleighnc.gov

 For half a century, Interstate highway travelers have been able to find a welcome, information, assistance and bathrooms at North Carolina Welcome Centers.
 The first two centers, dedicated by Gov. Daniel K. Moore on Aug.
 1, 1968, are just across the border from Virginia on Interstates 85 and 95.
 Today, nine Welcome Centers serve travelers entering North Carolina from the north, south and west on I-85, I-95, I-77, I-26 and I-40.
 The centers are staffed by certified travel counselors who will book reservations (at no charge) as well as provide detailed information, maps and marketing publications.
 Learn more at www.nccommerce.com/tourism/programs-services/welcome-centers.